For CIA, protecting defectors from retaliation is a daunting task

 The Chinese Ministry of State Security, the civilian intelligence service, and other intelligence agencies so far have not been able to penetrate the security and reach any of the defectors.

-Court papers in the case of Chinese double-agent Katrina Leung, who posed as an FBI informant while secretly working for Beijing, revealed Chinese hit teams based in Hong Kong are prepared to conduct operations against defectors or others wanted by Beijing when ordered by government leaders.
+Court papers in the case of Chinese double-agent Katrina Leung, who posed as an FBI informant while secretly working for Beijing, revealed that Chinese hit teams based in Hong Kong are prepared to conduct operations against defectors or others wanted by Beijing.

-Chinese teams that hunt for defectors are “very serious” and unlike Russian assassins are less concerned about maintaining plausible deniability, Mr. Augustyn said.
+Chinese teams that hunt for defectors are “very serious” and, unlike Russian assassins, are less concerned about maintaining plausible deniability, Mr. Augustyn said.

 “If they have the opportunity, they are going to take the hit,” he said.
 “They are going to pull the trigger.
 So I worry about the Chinese.”